 Electrochemistry is an enabling science that addresses key problems of major societal relevance, spanning from energy conversion (e.g. fuel cells and solar cells) and energy storage (battery and water splitting technologies), to the development of advanced analytical tools for environmental monitoring and point-of-care medical diagnostics.

-This PhD project aims to draw together different spectrum of interfacial science using nanoscale electrochemical approach (i) for the investigation of physicochemical processes at living cells (eg. brain cancer cells) and functional biomaterials (ii) establishing principles and methods to understand the interfacial heterogeneous process or mechanism of the cells and materials (iii) developing strategies to enhance the performance of functional materials for healthcare devices.
+This PhD project aims to draw together different spectrum of interfacial science using nanoscale electrochemical approach (i) for the investigation of physicochemical processes at living cells (eg. brain cancer cells) and functional biomaterials (ii) establishing principles and methods to understand the interfacial heterogeneous process or mechanism of the cells and materials (iii) developing strategies to enhance the performance of functional materials for healthcare devices (eg. biosensors and cancer therapy).

 This project will provide a platform that will address an important general problem in biotechnology, provides a great opportunity for considerable advances in fundamental measurement science and surface/interfacial science, modelling of electrochemical systems and also develop functional devices for the applications of biomedical device.